yarrman2/rails-project-63/README.md

 ![Hexlet-check](https://github.com/yarrman2/rails-project-63/actions/workflows/hexlet-check.yml/badge.svg)
 ![CI status](https://github.com/yarrman2/rails-project-63/actions/workflows/main.yml/badge.svg)
-# SimplestForm
+# HexletCode

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/simplest_form`.
+Put your Ruby code in the file `lib/hexlet_code`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem